QUICK ESCAPE FROM SITE

 • Legislation should provide that law enforcement, immigration officials, and others who may come in contact with immigrant populations that practice FGM, receive training and culturally appropriate educational programs developed by community-based organizations that provide insight into the situation of such refugee and immigrant groups and the factors that contribute to the continued practice of FGM.

-CASE STUDY: Final Report of the DAPHNE Project No. 97/2/096,
+CASE STUDY: Final Report of the DAPHNE Project No. 97/2/096, “Towards a Consensus on Female Genital Mutilation in the European Union”(1998)

 The Daphne Project on Female Genital Mutilation in Europe, carried out by the International Centre for Reproductive Health, Defence for Children International section, The Netherlands and the Royal Tropical Institute of Amsterdam, sought to study the legal, medical and socio-cultural aspects of FGM in Europe and the resources available to prepare a European strategy for combating FGM.
 The project inventoried existing FGM-related resources and legislation in European Union countries, and issued recommendations to strengthen efforts to combat FGM on multiple levels.
 The project report recommended, inter alia, that: